romainberger/yeoman-flask/README.md

   Generator to use Yeoman on a Flask project.

-  For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/)
+  For more information about Yeoman, see [Yeoman.io](http://yeoman.io/)

-  For more informations about Flask, see [Flask.pocoo.org](http://flask.pocoo.org/)
+  For more information about Flask, see [Flask.pocoo.org](http://flask.pocoo.org/)

 ## Installation